-In the ruins of Pompeii On the wall of a wine house a price list was found: "For one ace you get wine, for two ace the best and for four ace feller" .
+In the ruins of Pompeii On the wall of a wine house, a price list was found: "For one ace you get wine, for two ace the best and for four as Falerner" .
 An ace was a copper coin, the amount of wine is not apparent from the inscription.
-It is doubtful, however, that they were real Falerners, since such a one certainly cost more than four times as much as a simple wine.
-According to an ancient source, in the first century AD, half a liter of Falernos cost a sesterce, which was a quarter of a worker's daily wage.
-In ancient Rome, the most precious variety of amber became famous for its color similarity referred to as "Falerner".
+But it is doubtful that they were true Falerners, since such a one certainly cost more than four times as much as a simple wine.
+According to an ancient source, in the first century AD, half a liter of Falerner cost a sesterce, which was a quarter of a worker's daily wage.
+In ancient Rome, also the most precious amber variety became because of their color similarity referred to as "Falerner".